-Also, if your dog is facing the main door when he sleeps with you, protective instincts are the most likely reason for this behavior.
+Also, if your dog faces the main door when he sleeps with you, protective instincts are the most likely reason for this behavior.

-Some dogs just want extra attention and if you indulge them when they sleep next to you, it can be the main root of this type of behavior.
+Some dogs just want extra attention, and if you indulge them when they sleep next to you, it can be the main root of this type of behavior.

 Feeling Safe and Comfortable

 Also, many dog breeds are taught to work alongside their owners, so they feel safer when they are close to them.

-This is likely the reason if your dog rests his head on you and chooses to sleep there instead of sleeping in his own bed.
+This is likely the reason why your dog rests his head on you and chooses to sleep there instead of sleeping in his own bed.

-This is more likely to be the reason if he tends to lay or sleep while touching you only before you leave home and not after you come back.
+This is more likely to be the reason why he tends to lie or sleep while touching you only before you leave home and not after you come back.

 This Behavior Was/Is Encouraged

 You probably have encouraged this behavior by giving your dog belly or back rubs while laying next to you, which he understood to be a reward for his behavior.

 Other Things to Consider

-If your dog has to sleep touching you, there are a few things to consider to better understand why this behavior occurs and how to address it.
+If your dog has to sleep touching you, there are a few things to consider to understand better why this behavior occurs and how to address it.

 For example, if your dog didn’t behave this way in the past, consider what else occurred at the same time when he started doing it.